utilmeta/utype/docs/en/references/field.md

 We can see

-1. The field in `slug` the example is specified `no_input=True`, so even if `'slug'` the field appears in the input data, it will be ignored.
-In the function called `__validate__` after initialization, we `slug` assign the field.
-So it will show up in the results.
+1. The `slug` field i  the example specified `no_input=True`, so even if `'slug'` the field appears in the input data, it will be ignored.
+In the  `__validate__` function after initialization, we assigned the `slug` field, so it will show up in the results.
-2. The field in `update_at` the example does not accept data input, but will use `default_factory` the function in to fill the current time when the data class is initialized, and this field can be output normally, which means that subsequent operations (such as updating data to the database) will be performed together with other output fields.
+2. The `update_at` field in the example does not accept data input, but will use `default_factory` to fill the current time when the data class is initialized, and this field can be output normally, which means that subsequent operations (such as updating data to the database) will be performed together with other output fields.

 !!! note
+	If you need not only to disable the input, but also disable the attribute assignment, you can use `Field(no_input=True, immutable=True)`, in this case only default value will be populated

 In contrast, the parameters that control the output behavior of the field are

-*  `no_output`: Specifies whether the field cannot be output.
+* `no_output`: specifies whether the field cannot be output.
 The default is False.

- `no_output=True` Although not used for data output, can be accessed using properties, which can be used as dependent values for computing other data, such as
+Although the `no_output=True` field does not used for data output, it can be accessed using attribute accessing, which can be used as dependent values for computing other data, such as
 ```python
 from utype import Schema, Field
 from datetime import datetime